 In all the scenarios, the total cost per patient over the two-year time horizon was less or not substantially higher for neffy compared to EpiPen, ranging from -redacted content% to redacted content%.

 The evaluation considered the CMA was uncertain because: (i) the analysis relied on assumed shelf-life advantages for neffy rather than observed utilisation patterns; (ii) the 25% reduction in replacement frequency for neffy 2 mg is not supported by evidence, and no rationale is provided for why a longer registered or on-shore shelf-life would translate into fewer scripts in practice; and (iii) the applied 11% utilisation rate combines both true clinical use with expiry-related replacement which makes it difficult to estimate cost offsets from replacements due to device shelf-life.
 The Sub-Committees considered it was a reasonable argument that a high proportion of new prescriptions would be to replace expired devices.
 The Sub-Committees also noted that a robust supply chain and longer shelf-life were appealing.
-However, it was uncertain if the 25% longer shelf-life would be entirely translated into a 25% reduction in replacement prescriptions over 24 months (see paragraph 6.50 and Table 7 and for potential variation in CMA outcomes).
+However, it was uncertain if the 25% longer shelf-life would be entirely translated into a 25% reduction in replacement prescriptions over 24 months (see paragraph 6.50 and Table 7 and Table 8 for potential variation in CMA outcomes).
 The Sub-Committees also considered this rate of replacement may be impacted by some patients carrying both emergency treatments, particularly in the short term (see paragraph 6.71).

 In the pre-PBAC response, the sponsor presented key findings from a commissioned survey of 200 Australian pharmacies in January 2026 to better understand the availability and shelf-life of EpiPen in current pharmacy practice: